Furkhtmensch/ImpLam/README.md

 ...

 And so on.
-It's should come as natural that the properties and rules are verified by this definition of equality of Beta Reductions in any direction, in any amount.
+It should come as natural that the properties and rules are verified by this definition of equality of Beta Reductions in any direction, in any amount.

 # The following are going to be written some other time!
 Currently, they are at best incomplete.